Introduction / History

 Christianity is considered the major religion in Cameroon and the second largest religion is Islam.
 However, the Baggara of Cameroon are Muslims, and there are no known Baggara Christians at this time.
 The New Testament, the Jesus film, and Christian radio broadcasts are all available in the Badawi language.

-* Ask the Lord to bring forth a triumphant Baggara church for the glory of His name!
+Ask the Lord to bring forth a growing Baggara church for the glory of His name!

 Scripture Prayers for the Baggara, Shuwa Arab in Cameroon.